In addition, it can help you:

 Click difference and position difference

 The table, in addition to the already known metrics for each individual period, also contains Difference metrics.
-The difference shows the numerical difference of a particular metric between the current and a previous period.
+The difference shows the numerical difference of a particular metric between the current and the previous period.

 One way to get the most important data is to select only the clicks and the average position, filter them by clicks (greater than 100) and sort them in ascending order according to the click difference.